East Asian Studies (2022 - 2024)

 Reading The Dream of the Red Chamber

 EAST-UA 228 Prerequisite: Readings in Chinese Culture II (EAST-UA 222) and permission of the instructor.
-Does not count toward the major or minor.
 Offered every year.
 J. Wang.
 4 points.

 The Dream of the Red Chamber is, by popular and scholarly consensus, the greatest literary achievement of vernacular fiction from imperial China.
 Through close reading and small-group discussion, students develop a high level of skill in literary translation, textual and discourse analysis, and critical interpretation, in addition to gaining an intimate knowledge of Chinese language, literary genres, cultural norms, and social conventions.
 The reading and discussion are conducted in Chinese.